 --

-In the days when Sussman was a novice, Minsky once came to him as
+In the days when Sussman was a novice, Minsky once came to him as he sat hacking at the PDP-6.
+"What are you doing?", asked Minsky.

 "I am training a randomly wired neural net to play Tic-Tac-Toe"